ivogeorg/ce-learning-progression-003-screensavers/README.md

    4. Concentric version of the gradient waves.
    5. **BONUS:** For the most original and unexpected "screensaver" pattern.

 2. Make sure you can control which one is displayed.
-It's a good idea to wrap them in functions.
+It's a good idea to wrap them in separate functions with descriptive names.

 3. **BONUS:** Write a Screensaver class for the micro:bit.

 4. The "screensaver" should time out and the "screen" should go blank.

-#### 2.2 Controls

-1. Use the A button to "put the screen to sleep" (that is, activate the "screensaver").

-2. Use the B button to "wake the screen up".
-When the micro:bit is awake, the 5x5 LED matrix should just scroll some sentence of your choosing.

-3. **BONUS:** Require that the A button is _held down_ for 2 seconds to activate the "screensaver".
+This does not automatically change the mode to _working_.

-#### 2.3 Gestures
+#### 4. Gestures

-1. Pick 5 gestures to correspond to your 5 "screensavers".
-When the micro:bit detects a gesture, it should switch to the corresponding "screensaver".
+1. Pick 5 gestures to correspond to your 5 screensavers.
+When the micro:bit is _asleep_ and detects a gesture, it should switch to the corresponding "screensaver".
+This does not automatically change the mode to _working_.

-2. The gestures should work _only_ when the "screensaver" is on.
+2. The gestures should work _only_ when the "screensaver" is on (hat is, if the micro:bit is in the _working_ mode, the gestures should not do anything).

-#### 2.4 Github commits

-1. Feel free to work in MakeCode, as long as you only write JavaScript.

-2. Copy your program file from Makecode to the open JS file in your remote repository on Github.
-The first time around, it will be a new file.
-Subsequently, overwrite the contents with the updated program.
-Github will be able to show you the differences between commits, because it does it on the fly and based on textual comparison.

-3. Commit often, and include informative messages.
+#### 5. Program versions

+1. In the previous assignments, you only copy over your source code to your Github repository once, when you are done with the program.
+With larger programs, it is better to work in stages, and commit your current progress (usually, a partially completed program) to Github often.
+As Github is based on the version control system program Git (hence Github :)), you will have copies of all your different versions.

+2. A suggested progression for the development of your program can be:
+   1. Two different modes, changed by pressing buttons A and B. In this version, you can display two different icons to show in which mode you are.
+   2. TODO

-#### 2.5 README
+#### 6. README

 1. Each time you design a new "screensaver", describe it in the [screensavers](#screensavers) section of the README.

-#### 2.6 Demo video
+#### 7. Demo video

 1. Record a short video with your phone of your "screensavers" changing from gesture to gesture.